lucb31/rs-voxie/README.md

-# 🛠️ RustCraft — A Minecraft Clone in Rust
+# 🛠️ Voxie — A Voxel Engine in Rust

 ### General
 - 🎯 **Summer 2025 Side Project**